Sogolsa/myFlix-client/README.md

 1. initialized npm with npm init
 2. installed the parcel globally
-3. installed the react and react-dom dependencies
+3. installed the react and react-dom dependencies installed the prop-type dependency:
+   It allows you to specify the types that the components should expect for its props.
+This helps in catching bugs related to incorrect prop types early in development.

 Instruct parcel to build the project parcel src/index.html for parcel to begin crawling through project, starting and index.html.